Area-53-Robotics/53D-High-Stakes-Notebook/entries/goal-rush-mech-1/test.typ

 )

 The primary goal of testing the mobile goal rush mechanism is to analyze how effective it is at grabbing mobile goals.
-The mobile goal rush mechanism is a crucial component to our auton and grabbing mobile goals from opponent’s robots.
+The mobile goal rush mechanism is a crucial component to our auton and grabbing mobile goals from opponent's robots.

 = Consistency
 == Background